vishalxl/nostr_console/README.md

 # todo

+* [ ] due to extra color related bytes, reactions in highlighted threads are shifted a lot to left. fix that.

 * [ ] support bech32 keys
 * [x] increase author id to 5 and event id shown to 6 from 3 and 4 respectively
 * [x] add new relays  ( zbd)